Alexandre-T/CsnUser/README.md

 Default User
 ------------
 CsnUser by default provides you with an admin user for you to test.
-Login woth this user using `administrator` as the username and `superadmin` as the password.
+Login with this user using `administrator` as the username and `superadmin` as the password.

 Options
 -------